-For a subscriber or their eligible dependents enrolling during a special open enrollment, medical coverage begins the first day of the month following the later of the event date or the date the enrollment election in SEBB My Account or the required form is received.
+For a subscriber or their eligible dependents enrolling during a special open enrollment, medical coverage begins the first day of the month following the later of the event date or the date the online enrollment election using SEBB My Account or Benefits 24/7 (once available), or the required form is received.
 If that day is the first of the month, medical coverage begins on that day.